How to Debug Faster and Better with Flipper

 The debugging process is one of the most important elements of mobile app development.
 But, as you probably know, this process can be time-consuming and may not be the most enjoyable part of your work if it's not managed well.
 In this article, we will tell you how to make the debugging process faster, better, and more enjoyable.

-However, debugging React Native is not very straightforward, as the issue you are trying to solve may occur on different levels.
+However, debugging React Native is not very straightforward as the issue you are trying to solve may occur on different levels.
 Namely, it may be caused by:

-• JavaScript: your application’s code or React Native, or
+- JavaScript: your application’s code or React Native, or

-• Native code: third-party libraries or React Native itself.
+- Native code: third-party libraries or React Native itself.

 When it comes to debugging native code, you have to use the tools built into Android Studio and Xcode.
 And when it comes to debugging JavaScript code, you may encounter several difficulties.
 The first and most “naive” way to debug is to write <rte-code>console.logs<rte-code> in your code and check logs in the terminal.
 This method works only for solving trivial bugs or when following the divide and conquer technique.
-In other cases, you may need to use an external debugger.
+In all other cases, you may need to use an external debugger.

 By default, React Native ships with built-in debugging utilities.

-The most common one is Google Chrome Debugger.
+The most common one is the Google Chrome Remote Debugger.
 It allows you to set breakpoints in your code or preview logs in a handier way than in a terminal.
-Unfortunately, using Chrome Debugger may lead to hard-to-spot issues.
-It’s because your code is executed in Chrome’s V8 engine instead of a platform-specific engine such as JSC or Hermes.
+Unfortunately, using the RemoteDebugger may lead to hard-to-spot issues.
+It’s because your code is executed in Chrome’s V8 engine instead of a platform-specific engine, such as JSC or Hermes.

 Longer debugging means worse developer experience

 Unlike native developers, the ones working with React Native have access to a wide range of debugging tools and techniques.
-Each originates from a different ecosystem, such as iOS, Android or JS.
+Each originates from a different ecosystem, such as iOS, Android, or JS.
 While it may sound great at first, you need to remember that every tool requires a different level of expertise in the native development.
 That makes the choice challenging for the vast majority of JavaScript developers.

-Turn on Flipper to debug faster and better than ever
+Turn on Flipper to debug faster and better

 Flipper is a debugging platform for mobile apps.
 It also supports React Native as its first-class citizen.
 Launched in September 2019, Flipper has been shipped by default with React Native since version 0.62.